-The Community Service Award recognizes an individual who continually demonstrates and promotes volunteerism within the community.
-This year’s winner is Chuck Lipscomb from JE Dunn Construction.
+The Community Service Award recognizes an individual of the Austin A/E/C industry who continually demonstrates and promotes volunteerism within the community.
+The nominees include: